Nebula-Software-Development/Nebula/CONTRIBUTING.md

 Thank you for considering contributing to Nebuli!
 We welcome contributions from the community to help make Nebuli even better.
 Before you get started, please take a moment to review these guidelines.

 Code of Conduct
-We expect all contributors to follow our Code of Conduct, which can be found in the CODE_OF_CONDUCT.md Please ensure a respectful and inclusive environment for everyone.
+We expect all contributors to follow our Code of Conduct.
+Please ensure a respectful and inclusive environment for everyone.

 # Getting Started
 Fork the Nebuli repository on GitHub.